chaitaliganjave/SpriteCloud-Assignment/README.md

        2. Check if login is successful and inventory page is visible.
        3. Click on Sort products by Name Z-A.
        4. Validate that the sorting is correct.

+ 3. TC003_VerifyLoginFunctionality:

+    - The test case uses a data provider (DataProviders.class) and an excel utility (ExcelUtility.Class) to supply test data from an excel sheet.